Bobcatou/broken-link-checker/readme.txt

 == Changelog ==

+= 1.4 =
+* Added an option to send post authors notifications about broken links in their posts.
+* Added the ability to sort links by URL (click the column header).
+* Added YouTube API throttling to avoid going over the request quota, which could result in false positives on blogs with lots of YouTube videos.
+* Added a Bulgarian translation.
+* Updated Italian, German and Persian translations.
+* Fixed a bug where the "Feedback" and other screen meta links wouldn't show up in WP 3.3.
+* Fixed the tab CSS for the plugin settings page.
+Now they should be the right size and look the same in all modern browsers (tested in IE, Firefox, Chrome and Opera).
+* Fixed drop-down arrows showing up on meta links that don't actually have dropdowns.
+* Tested on WP 3.3 (RC2).

 = 1.3.1 =
 * Added support for the new YouTube embed code style.
 It needs to be explicitly enabled in options.
 * Added credits link for the Persian language translator.